docker/docs/docker-for-windows/index.md

     > docker image ls
     ```

-5. List the `hello-world` _container_ (which exited after displaying "Hello from Docker!"):
+5. List the `hello-world` _container_ (that exited after displaying "Hello from Docker!"):

     ```shell
     > docker container ls --all
     ```

-6. Explore Docker help pages by running these three help commands:
+6. Explore the Docker help pages by running some help commands:

     ```shell
     > docker --help